usgs/wdfn-blog/content/pivot.md

   - pivot

 ---
-This article will walk through prepping water-quality chemistry data formatted in a “wide” configuration and exporting it to a Microsoft™ Excel “long” file using R. This article will focus on using functions and techniques from the “tidyverse” collection of R packages (`dplyr` + `tidyr` + others…).
+This article will walk through prepping water-quality chemistry data formatted in a "wide" configuration and exporting it to a Microsoft™ Excel "long" file using R. This article will focus on using functions and techniques from the "tidyverse" collection of R packages (`dplyr` + `tidyr` + others…).

 Pivot from wide to long
 -----------------------

-It is very common for environmental chemistry data to come back from the laboratory in a “wide” format.
-A wide format typically has a few “header” columns such as site and date with additional columns representing a single chemical per column and possibly a remark code for each chemical as a separate column.
-The remark column could indicate censored data (ie “below detection limit”) or some information about the sampling conditions.
-We can use the `tidyr` package to “pivot” this data to the required long format used in `toxEval`.
+It is very common for environmental chemistry data to come back from the laboratory in a "wide" format.
+A wide format typically has a few "header" columns such as site and date with additional columns representing a single chemical per column and possibly a remark code for each chemical as a separate column.
+The remark column could indicate censored data (ie "below detection limit") or some information about the sampling conditions.
+We can use the `tidyr` package to "pivot" this data to the required long format used in `toxEval`.

 Let’s start with the most simple case, a wide data frame with no remark codes.
-In this simple example, column “Phosphorus” represents measured phosphorus values, and column “Nitrate” represents measured nitrate values:
+In this simple example, column "Phosphorus" represents measured phosphorus values, and column "Nitrate" represents measured nitrate values:

 ``` r
 df_simple <- data.frame(